zydou/arti/README.md

 Arti is a full-featured Tor client, with support for all the relevant security features.
-It can run and conneect to onion services.
+It can run and connect to onion services.
 We believe that Arti is suitable for general client usage.

 Currently (as of August 2026) we're working on